 eXp Realty, The Real Estate Cloud Brokerage, is one of the fastest-growing global residential real estate companies, and the largest by geography in North America.
-The international LLC was founded in 2009 by Glenn Sanford, and is a subsidiary of eXp World Holdings, Inc. (NASDAQ: EXPI) which currently has a market cap well over $7.4 billion—indicated by hockey stick growth of its stock over the last year.
+The international LLC was founded in 2009 by Glenn Sanford and is a subsidiary of eXp World Holdings, Inc. (NASDAQ: EXPI) which currently has a market cap of well over $7.4 billion—indicated by the hockey stick growth of its stock over the last year.

 After discovering the cutting-edge technology, community, and culture behind eXp’s rise, I decided to join them this year as a trading services representative—a side of the industry I’ve become very familiar with in my experience building lead generation marketplaces.

 For those that know me, I’ve spent a considerable amount of my professional life leveraging technology to solve meaningful problems.
 I come from a mentality of remote-first environments, and have experienced the by-product of reduced capital costs and increased productivity. eXp is a fully distributed virtual brokerage, and if you’re not one of the 43,000+ agents within that world, you might not realize the impressive scale of this global organization, particularly in the business of “real estate”.
 Naturally, I was drawn to their tech-forward approach, and how they espouse core values of agility, collaboration, and innovation.